-JetSuiteX is launching $49 flights from BFI to PDX.
-How does that stack up against other Seattle-Portland travel options?
+Soon, you can fly from Boeing Field to Portland for $49; here’s how that stacks up against other ways of getting there

 How much it costs: $49 one-way tickets for flights on small, semiprivate jets.

-Pros: JetSuiteX’s planes take off from Boeing Field, sparing you the frustration of Sea-Tac’s security lines.
+Pros: JSX’s planes take off from Boeing Field, sparing you the frustration of Sea-Tac’s security lines.
 There’s some limited parking at Boeing Field, and the security screening process takes only 20 minutes.
 Passengers wait in a lounge with free coffee and Wi-Fi, and onboard drinks and snacks are free.

 Cons: With a service this new, it’s hard to predict drawbacks, but two are already obvious: Alaska’s lowest fares are marginally cheaper if booked in advance, and Boeing Field isn’t serviced by light rail.